jpe442/dodateweb/README.md

 &#9733;*Ruby on Rails*&#9733;

-- Restful routes and server-side authorization cycle managed by Rails via Ruby's BCrypt gem for salting users' passwords to be securely stored in the database alongside Ruby's SecureRandom module for secure session token management.
+- Restful routes and server-side authorization cycle managed by Rails via Ruby's BCrypt gem for salting users' passwords and securely storing them in the database alongside Ruby's SecureRandom module for secure session token management.

--
+- Rack middleware configured to accept CORS requests from frontend clients' AJAX requests using Rack CORS gem.

+- State shape normalized using jbuilder gem to optimal frontend stateshape upon JSON response.

 ---